Virous77/Virous77/README.md

-Frontend Developer
+Full-Stack Developer
 ----------------------

-Self-motivated Frontend Developer.
+Self-motivated Full-Stack Developer.
 Love to build.
 Morning start with JavaScript & React init.
 I create successful responsive web apps that are fast, easy to use, and built with best practices.
-The main area of my expertise in front-end development using REACT, JAVASCRIPT, TYPESCRIPT, CSS, SASS, NEXT.JS building medium and complex web apps, custom plugins, features, animations and coding interactive layouts.
+The main area of my expertise in writing client and server both side code clean and efficient so we can make web apps sclable and maintainable.
+I do development using REACT, JAVASCRIPT, TYPESCRIPT, CSS, SASS, NEXT.JS building medium and complex web apps.

 * 🌍  I'm based in Patna Bihar India
 * 🖥️  See my portfolio at [reetesh-virous.in](http://reetesh-virous.netlify.app/)
 * ✉️  You can contact me at [rajreetesh7@gmail.com](mailto:rajreetesh7@gmail.com)
-* 🧠  I'm learning TypeScript
+* 🧠  I'm learning Docker.
-* 🤝  I'm open to collaborating on Frontend Projects
+* 🤝  I'm open to collaborating in Full-Stack Projects

 <!--
 ### Socials